woylie/flop/README.md

 end
 ```

-Now all you need to do in your resolver is to call that function and to call
+Now, within your resolver, you merely need to invoke the function and call
-`Flop.Relay.connection_from_result/1`, which turns the result into a tuple
+`Flop.Relay.connection_from_result/1`, which transforms the result into a tuple
-consisting of the edges and the `page_info`, as expected by `absinthe_relay`.
+composed of the edges and the page_info, as required by `absinthe_relay`.

 ```elixir
 defmodule MyAppWeb.Resolvers.Pet do